Solodros/RF_R1_8-9Xu/README.md

 Since the R1 PCB is used in some already existing custom PC (polycarbonate) cases, it was important to have a way to include a RGB strip support.

-The strip can be directly sticked to the PCB and it can be then wired to the PCB by soldering the pins to the THT pins or SMD pads.
+The strip can be directly sticked to the PCB and then wired to the PCB by soldering the pins to the THT pins or SMD pads.

-Lighting can be controlled by board itself and customization is achieved by using Vial/VIA.
+Lighting can be controlled by the board itself and customization is achieved by using Vial/VIA.

 ## "Why no plates?"
 I hear you say